mpolinowski/react-under-the-hood/README.md

 }
 ```

-Now we need to install those presets as dev-dependencies:
+Now we need to install those presets as dev-dependencies **be advised**: *we later throw out babel-preset-latest babel-preset-stage-0 and replace it with [babel-preset-env](https://babeljs.io/docs/plugins/preset-env/) to work with webpack 3!* :

 ```
 npm install --save-dev babel-preset-react babel-preset-latest babel-preset-stage-0